Easy Homemade Baked Sweet Potato Fries Recipe

 Baked sweet potato fries that are caramelized and crispy on the outside and tender on the inside.
 No fryer needed here.
 Consider making a double batch, this one’s addictive.
-Jump to the Baked Sweet Potato Fries recipe now or watch our quick, straight-forward recipe video showing you how we make it.
+Jump to the Baked Sweet Potato Fries Recipe or watch our quick, straight-forward recipe video showing you how we make it.

 Over the last few months, we’ve been careful to take note of the meals we make most often.
 We’ve shared some with you already (our Roasted Pork Tenderloin Recipe With Apples is one of them).
 These simple sweet potato fries are another.
 We make them all the time.
 Sometimes as a side for dinner, but most often as a snack.
 We love that they are baked, making them much healthier than the fried options at restaurants.